 - Allow your tailbones to press slightly against each other as you move into a deeper stretch and reach for your partner’s shoulders

-- Both partners should have their necks down reaching toward their shins, releasing the low back, and bracing their balance against the other partner’s arms and shoulders
+- Both partners should have their necks down, reaching toward their shins, releasing the lower back, and bracing their balance against the other partner’s arms and shoulders

 - Communicate, take deep breaths, and hold

-- Release by slowly bringing your hands in front of you and rolling your spine back up to standing
+- Release by slowly bringing your hands in front of you and rolling your spine back up to stand.

 Double Temple Pose

 This is one of my favorite yoga poses for two people because it offers a deep shoulder and chest opening while leaning on each other for support.